Alison Mackey

-Alison Mackey is a linguist who specializes in applied linguistics, second language acquisition and research methodology.
-She is currently a professor in the Department of Linguistics at Georgetown University.
-Her research focuses on applied linguistics and research methods.
+Alison Mackey is a linguist who specializes in applied linguistics, second language acquisition and research methodology and is one of the most highly cited scholars in the world in these areas.

 Career

 Since 1998, Alison Mackey has been a professor at Georgetown University.
-She also does research in the Department of Linguistics and English Language at Lancaster University during summers since 2012.
+Since 2012 she has been a researcher during the summers in the Department of Linguistics and English Language at Lancaster University.
+Since 2020 Mackey has been Chair of the Department of Linguistics at Georgetown.

-Mackey is the Editor-in-Chief of the Cambridge University Press journal, Annual Review of Applied Linguistics.
+Since 2014, Alison Mackey has been the Editor-in-Chief of the Cambridge University Press journal, Annual Review of Applied Linguistics.

-Mackey is a co-founder of IRIS (the Instruments for Second Language Research digital repository).
+Since 2014, Mackey has been a co-founder of IRIS (the Instruments for Second Language Research digital repository).

-She is also a series editor of the Routledge Second Language Acquisition Research series.
+Since 2000, she has been also a series editor of the Routledge Second Language Acquisition Research series and since 2015 of the accompanying Taylor and Francis Handbooks in SLA series.

+Work for a general audience

-Mackey published two articles in The Guardian, one suggesting that different types and levels of motivation might be a key to second language learning, and a follow-up piece on What happens in the brain when you learn a language?.
+Mackey has published two articles in The Guardian, one suggesting that different types and levels of motivation might be one key to second language learning, and a cognitively-oriented follow-up piece on What happens in the brain when you learn a language?.

+Mackey has published a book for a general audience, The Bilingual Edge: Why, when and how to teach a child second language (HarperCollins, with Kendall King).